Jad-jhayem/TodoList/README.md

 bash

-npm run serve
+npm run dev

-Visit http://localhost:8080 in your browser to see the TodoList app in action.
+Visit given url in your browser to see the TodoList app in action.
 Usage

     Add a new task: